Helping Members of the Community on Their Path of Recovery

 Dr. Jay Synn, Psychiatry, Medical Director

-Dr. Kevin Winders, Psychiatry
+Dr. Kevin Winders, Psychiatry, Child and Adolescent Psychiatry Fellowship Training Director

 Dr. Ganiat Ajayi, Psychiatry